Aimé Jacquet: Biography

-A "provisional" manager
+Football management

 Jacquet worked as a manager for clubs around France and gained an impressive list of accolades for Bordeaux during the 1980s, leading them to three league titles, two French Cups, two European semi-finals and one-quarter-final.
 Dismissed by President Claude Bez in 1989, he left Bordeaux to hone his managerial skills with more modest teams like Montpellier, and Nancy.

-In 1991, he accepted a position with the National Technical Training Centre (Direction Technique Nationale).
+In 1991, he accepted a position with the National Technical Department (DTN, Direction Technique Nationale).

 In 1992, he was appointed the assistant to then national team manager Gérard Houllier.

-After the France national team was knocked out of the running for the 1994 FIFA World Cup by Israel and Bulgaria, Jacquet was made the manager of the national team, but only provisionally.
+After the France national team was knocked out of qualifying for the 1994 FIFA World Cup by Israel and Bulgaria, Jacquet was made the manager of the national team, but only provisionally.
 After a promising series of friendly matches including a victory over Italy, his provisional status was upgraded to permanent.

 Jacquet initially selected Eric Cantona as captain and made him the team's playmaker.
 Cantona had successfully restarted his career in the FA Premier League and was playing some of the best football of his career, but he kicked a Crystal Palace fan in January 1995, which earned him a year-long suspension from all international matches.

 As Cantona was the key playmaker, Jacquet was forced to make major changes to the team in the wake of his suspension.
-Jacquet revamped the squad with some new blood and built it around Zinedine Zidane and other younger players, while dropping Cantona, Jean-Pierre Papin, and David Ginola.
+Jacquet revamped the squad with some new blood and built it around Zinedine Zidane and other younger players while dropping Cantona, Jean-Pierre Papin, and David Ginola.
 Jacquet succeeded in helping France qualify for the Euro 96.

 Making it all the way to the semi-finals, Les Bleus managed to show they could survive without veterans such as Papin, Cantona, or Ginola.
 Jacquet himself stated that the team had done well without Cantona, and that he wanted to keep faith with the players who had taken them so far.